-ELIZABETH – A YOUNG PERSON’S STORY
+ELIZABETH: A CARE EXPERIENCED PERSON’S STORY

 “Living at home with my parents was becoming very problematic… social services got involved and a decision was made that it was no longer safe for my sisters and I to continue living at home.
 A few weeks later I was collected from school by a social worker and was told my sister’s and I were going to live with a foster family.